iamkiambuthi/vanilla-projects/README.md

 1. A To Do List
 2. Display Time
 3. Form Basics
 4. A To Do List

+Not Complete

+5. Calculator App.
+6. Recipes.
+7. Chats App.
+8. Drawing App.
+9. Quiz App.
+10. CountDown App.